New Rose Hotel (film): Writing and casting

+Filming

+Filming took place in Osaka and New York City.

 Ferrara said that he fired many of the film's crew members, some of whom were long-time collaborators, such as composer Joe Delia.

 Release

-The film opened October 1, 1999, at the Cinema Village Triplex in New York City and grossed $5,147 in its opening weekend and $21,521 in total.
+The film premiered in-competition at the 55th Venice International Film Festival.
+It opened in the United States on October 1, 1999, at the Cinema Village Triplex in New York City.

+Home media

+Boutique label Vinegar Syndrome (via its sub-label Cinématographe) released the film on Blu-Ray in November 28, 2025.

 Reception

+Box office

+The film grossed $5,147 in its opening weekend and $21,521 in total.

+Critical response

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 24% based on 17 reviews, with an average rating of 4.2/10.
 Metacritic, which uses a weighted average, assigned the film a score of 31 out of 100, based on 9 critics, indicating "generally unfavorable" reviews.